LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 ![email auto filled from invitation](images/email-auto-filled-from-invitation.png)

-All that's left is to check if the session has the `invitation_token` key.
-If it does, then get the invitation where the token and entered email match, and `registered_at` is null.
+All that's left is to check if the Session has the `invitation_token` key.
+If it does, get the invitation where the token and entered email match, and `registered_at` is null.

-And then when creating the user set the correct `company_id` and `role_id`.
+And then, when creating the user, set the correct `company_id` and `role_id`.

 **app/Http/Controllers/RegisteredUserController.php**:
 ```php